nginxinc/nginx-amplify-doc/amplify-guide.md

   (or `service nginx reload`)

-**Note**: To send the NGINX logs to both the existing logging facility and the Amplify Agent, include a separate *access_log* directive for each destination.
+**Note**: To send the NGINX logs to both the existing logging facility and the Amplify Agent, include a separate [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) directive for each destination.

 ### What to Check if the Agent Isn't Reporting Metrics